JacquelineCasey/Nom/README.md

   Data is stored in a more easily accessible manner.
 Finally, AST nodes have some additional data which allows them to be identified and associated with information discovered later in analysis (e.g. type information, which is computed later).
-- `analysis` controls the step where information about the (as an `AST`) is repeatedly analyzed to determine further information.
+- `analysis` controls the step where the program (as an `AST`) is repeatedly analyzed to determine further information.
 Further transformations to the code are also undertaken.
 Syntactic sugar is expanded into a standard form (`desugar` submodule).
-Items used in the programs are checked to ensure that they have been declared (`scope_check` submodule).
+Items used in the programs are checked to ensure that they have been declared, and are in scope (`scope_check` submodule).
 Finally, the program is type checked (`type_check` submodule), which validates the type rules as well as discovering the types for every expression, variable, and function.
 - `generate` takes the finalized `AST`, and produces a list of instructions.
 There are some final optimizations made to just this list of instructions (currently